 There’s still a lot of research going on, so it is something to pay attention to and read more about as studies are released.

-On the downside, pea protein doesn’t provide the full range of all essential amino acids.
-That is something that whey is able to do.
-However, it’s a minor problem that can be fixed by mixing in some hemp or rice protein.
+Unlike whey, however, pea protein doesn’t provide the full range of all essential amino acids.
+But it’s a minor problem that can be fixed by mixing in some hemp or rice protein.

 Finally, pea protein is also generally lower in calories than whey, which makes it more suitable for most diets.

-I mentioned in the previous section that stacking vegan protein powder products is a good idea.
+I mentioned in the previous section that stacking vegan protein powders is a good idea.
 By combining pea and rice protein, you will get the full range of essential amino acids.

 I also like to switch things around a little just to make sure that my body doesn’t get too used to just one source of protein.